Why? … What happened?

 It’s been an epic saga of a small but visionary manufacturer fighting to overcome the industry challenges that have decimated so many iconic names, like the legendary Pennsylvania House (here in PA of course); Stanley Furniture; American Futon, MasterCraft and Woodcraft (three other former industry titans in PA), Woodcrest (37 years, father/son, $10M manufacturer, had 100+ employees, building Southern Yellow Pine bunk beds – tragically shut down and liquidated in 2019 by The Bank after one bad year) and so, so, so many others (hundreds if not thousands in 20+ years).

 This is tragic as manufacturing, producing products needed or to sell (and farming is the best form of manufacturing as Nature does the really Good Work!), is really the foundation of every prosperous culture since the dawn of man.
-We can export money to import what we need forever (trade imbalance), which is why it is so important for our country to rebuild our manufacturing base.
+We can’t export money to import all of the goods that we need forever (trade imbalance), which is why it is so important for our country to rebuild our manufacturing base.

 But…in a more sustainable way.
 A Better Way as we like to say.
 And our unique lines of affordable, American-made, sustainably-produced furniture and bedding allow our customers to live simpler, healthier lives, while having the satisfaction of saving money, protecting the environment (both in their home and the world) and supporting American green-manufacturing jobs.
 In addition, we try to source everything we buy from similar, like-minded companies, usually family owned and hopefully multi-generational.